engineering-collaboration/book/docs/book/collaborating-within-a-company/working-in-cycles.md

 <!-- 👇 Current editing -->

-**Organizational updates** inform our project leads what projects allocate which resources.
+**Organizational updates** inform our stakeholders of a projects allocated resources.
 Our individual contributors inform us about the gradn scheme of things.
 Will the task at hand be completed by the expected time, are we delayed, are we blocked by something, did we shelve the task for something more important.
 These updates require no technical knowledge and do not include any technical jargon.
 We add comments to our tickets and update deadlines on our platform.
 Organizational updates are close to the ticket.

 **Technical updates**.
 What decisions did we have to make and which option did we choose.
 Who needs to consume this.
 These are part of the planning process and typcailly involve a design document.
 The final decisions are documented within a Pull Request.
 We cover technical updates in Part II of the book, specificailly in the chapters [Planning Implementations](../collaborating-within-a-codebase/planning-implementations.md), [Pull Requests](../collaborating-within-a-codebase/pull-requests.md), and [Documentation](../collaborating-within-a-codebase/documentation.md).
 Technical updates are close to the code.